 Deboned beef is the first ingredient, and sweet potatoes provide healthy digestive carbohydrates.
-Merrick sources it’s ingredients from local farmers, and it’s made without any artificial preservatives, soy or corn.
+Merrick’s ingredients are sourced from local farmers and are made without artificial preservatives, soy, or corn.
 It’s also made in the United States.

 What We Like About It

-We love that while Merrick carries a slightly higher price point than some formulas on our list, it offers a great option for dog owners seeking a protein-rich recipe without the potential allergens.
-We really like the fact that it’s manufactured in the United States, and is locally sourced.
+We love that while Merrick carries a slightly higher price point than some formulas on our list, it offers an excellent option for dog owners seeking a protein-rich recipe without the potential allergens.
+We really like the fact that it’s manufactured in the United States and is locally sourced.

 - Grain-free formula.